ljin25/college-prep/README.md

 # hello-world
-Future computer science student introducing himself to Github Attempting to make a commit to the readme-edits branch
+Future computer science student introducing himself to Github attempting to make a commit to the readme-edits branch